shaokai1209/shaokai1209/README.md

 ### ✨ WELCOME TO MY HOMEPAGE! ✨

-### We hope our source code can be helpful to you. 🤗
+### We hope our source code can be helpful for you. 🤗

 <!--
 **shaokai1209/shaokai1209** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.